Fattcat/PyHider/README.md

 # PyHider
-PyHider - Steghide Automation Software
+## Version 1.0.0
-Your New Generation of passwords
+### PyHider - Steghide Automation Software Your New Generation of protecting passwords

 # Commands